 The EU negotiates various trade deals all over the world, but they depend on approval by the European Parliament.
 Read our overview of the negotiations in progress.

 Trade agreements are a key component of the EU's trade policy.
 On 11 November Parliament voted in favour of an agreement between the EU and China to protect the names of 200 European and Chinese food specialties from counterfeiting.

 Earlier this year, MEPs approved free trade and investment protection agreements with Vietnam, which took effect this summer.

 The importance of trade agreements

 Trade agreements are very important to the EU as they are a key driver of economic growth.
-In 2015 the EU was the world's biggest exporter and importer of goods and services, covering 32.15% of the global trade, ahead of the US (12.01%) and China (10.68%).
+In 2018 the EU was the world's second biggest exporter of goods (15.5%) after China (15.8%) but ahead of the US (10.6%).
+It was also the second largest importer (13.7%) after the US 15.8%) but ahead of China (13.0%) in 2018.
 New trade agreements create new business opportunities for European companies, leading to more jobs being created, while consumers can look forward to more choice and lower prices.

 Types of agreements

 The EU has different types of agreements in place with countries.
 They can focus on reducing or eliminating tariff barriers or establishing a customs union by removing customs duties and establishing a joint customs tariff for foreign imports.

 It’s not all about tariffs though.
 It could also be about investment and how to deal with disputes involving investment.
 For example, when a company feels a decision by a government is affecting its investment in that country.
 Non-tariff barriers are also vital such as product standards (for example the EU has banned certain hormones in cattle farming over health fears).